Chomenor/ioef-cmod/cmod-readme.md

 - A setting between 0 and 1 scales to some fraction of the font size represented by 1.
 However it will not scale below the original unscaled font size.
 - A setting of 0 produces the original unscaled font size.

+## Anti Burn-in Support

+The setting "cmod_anti_burnin" can be used to fade the in-game HUD graphics, to reduce possible burn-in effects on OLED-type displays.
+Valid values range from 0 (disabled) to 1 (maximum).

 ## Crosshair Handling

 cMod uses a new crosshair indexing system, which allows all the installed crosshairs to be accessed from the crosshair menu at once, and also adds new built-in crosshairs.